 The following side effects may occur in between 1 and 10 in every 100 patients:

-The following rare side effects may occur in less than 1 in every 10,000 patients:
+The following side effects may occur in between 1 in 100 and 1 in 1000 women:

 Inform your doctor and take particular care with Vagifem if you have or have ever had: